ChengKang520/gate-with-inhibition/giMLP_CNN/README.md

 ### Data preparation

 Download and extract ImageNet train and val images from http://image-net.org/.
+You can run the batch file: ```sbatch imagenet_dowload.batch```

 The directory structure is:

 ```